Fede’s Guide to a Healthier Life

 #Light & environment

 Morning sun helps set the circadian clock.
 Midday sun does something different.
 UV exposure on skin contributes to vitamin D production and nitric oxide release, and daylight is linked to mood and circadian regulation more broadly.
-Swedish researchers found that people who actively avoided sun exposure had significantly higher all-cause mortality, an effect that held even after controlling for vitamin D levels.
+People who actively avoid sun exposure have significantly higher all-cause mortality, even after controlling for vitamin D levels.
 The benefits of sunlight appear broader than any single molecule.

 Aim for regular daylight and some moderate sun exposure on skin when practical.
 Midday sun can be useful, but skin type, latitude, season, and skin-cancer risk matter.
 Morning light and moderate daylight exposure are the higher-confidence recommendations.